hpc-gridware/clusterscheduler/doc/markdown/manual/installation-guide/02_installation.md

     simply press <RETURN> without entering a name.

-    You also may prepare a file with the hostnames of the machines where you plan to install Grid Engine.
+    You also may prepare a file with the hostnames of the machines where you plan to install Cluster Scheduler.
 This may be convenient if you are installing Grid Engine on many hosts.

     Do you want to use a file which contains the list of hosts (y/n) [n] >>